Jaipur, Rajasthan, India

 Samode Haveli is a 150-year-old merchant’s house located within the old walled city of Jaipur.
 Originally built by Rawal Sheo Singh, a Prime Minister in the royal court, the house and gardens have been intimately restored and offer a charming yet rustic stay in Jaipur.

 The hotel has 50 rooms each of them different, ranging from elegantly furnished suites to uncomplicated double rooms.
-Rooms boast mosaics and painted arches and are decorated with old hunting photographs, family portraits, and other historic artifacts giving you a glimpse of what royal life was like.
+Rooms boast mosaics and painted arches and are decorated with old hunting photographs, family portraits, and other historic artefacts giving you a glimpse of what royal life was like.
 Amenities include a well-stocked minibar, coffee and tea makers and satellite TV.
 The en-suite bathrooms offer a range of organic toiletries.

 There is a charming dining room, which serves traditional Indian food.
 There are also a number of courtyards leading to stunning gardens, which contain a swimming pool surrounded by large Thai-style day beds.